MIAviation/git-fundamentals-AidanShep/README.md

 You can check out the GitHub Explore website [at github.com/explore](https://github.com/explore).
 The more you intereact with GitHub the more tailored your Explore view will be.

+#### Introduction

+My name is Aidan Shepardson
+I am 22 years old and a senior here at CMU.
+I play on the baseball team for the university and I am from Texas.

 ## 📝 Optional next steps

 * Open a pull request and let your teacher know that you’ve finished this course.